 “Well, I think you'd be a great fit for our team.”

 You're hiring someone for a job in your department.
 You've interviewed someone who you would like to hire.
-You want to offer him the job.
-You say:
+You say this, offering him the job.

 Well, I think you'd be a great fit for our team.